-This is because It is very difficult to trace the problem in case of a fault in a big control system like VVVF (variable voltage variable frequency).
+This is because it is very difficult to trace the problem in case of a fault in a big control system like VVVF (variable voltage variable frequency).

-As neutral is not connected with the 3 phases of the output of the VVVF, electric current does not flow between the neutral wire of the induction motor and the VVVF output.
+As the neutral is not connected with the 3 phases of the output of the VVVF, electric current does not flow between the neutral wire of the induction motor and the VVVF output.

 The three windings in the induction motor